Roasted potatoes and Brussels sprouts – this is an oven-roasted vegetable recipe you will keep making, again and again, the perfect winter side dish.

-Otherwise, we served them with a huge roasted turkey leg recently.
-We also had them with balsamic beef and I am sure that you can pair these oven-roasted vegetables with any kind of roast you like, even a vegan nut roast if you are cooking for vegetarians/vegans.
+Otherwise, we served them with a huge Roasted Turkey Leg recently.
+We also had them with Balsamic Beef (in the Dutch Oven), and I am sure that you can pair these oven-roasted vegetables with any kind of roast you like, even a vegan nut roast if you are cooking for vegetarians/vegans.

 - 3 tablespoons olive oil

 - ¼ teaspoon cayenne pepper more or less to taste (can also be omitted)

 - ½ teaspoon freshly ground black pepper (Note)

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Lightly oil a large baking tray with olive oil.